-- Adverse employment action (e.g., termination, demotion, reduction in pay, adverse change in schedule, adverse change in work location, etc.) - Adverse action related to participation in any educational program offered by the Institute (e.g., adverse change to grades, class schedule, research opportunities, etc.) - Stalking, harassment, bullying, intimidation, threats, or engaging in physical violence - Adverse social actions such as exclusion or removal from a living group, student organization, or committee, or publishing personally identifiable information about an individual, including on websites or social media sites

-• Encouraging or asking others to engage in retaliatory behavior on one's behalf
+- · Adverse employment action (e.g., termination, demotion, reduction in pay, adverse change in schedule, adverse change in work location, etc.) - Adverse action related to participation in any educational program offered by the Institute (e.g., adverse change to grades, class schedule, research opportunities, etc.) - Stalking, harassment, bullying, intimidation, threats, or engaging in physical violence - Adverse social actions such as exclusion or removal from a living group, student organization, or committee, or publishing personally identifiable information about an individual, including on websites or social media sites - Encouraging or asking others to engage in retaliatory behavior on one's behalf

 A complaint alleging retaliation by a student will be investigated and may lead to action by the Committee on Discipline, up to and including suspension or expulsion from the Institute.
 A complaint alleging retaliation by faculty or staff should be directed to the faculty or staff member's supervisor or human resources.
-The Office of Student Citizenship or the Ombuds Office are available as a resource for students with concerns about retaliation.
+The Office of Student Conduct or the Ombuds Office are available as a resource for students with concerns about retaliation.

-🔄 II (22).
+₩ II (22).
 Sexual Misconduct

 MIT is committed to providing a productive living and learning community in which students can pursue their educational goals.
 Sexual misconduct undermines this commitment and affects the ability of students to focus on their educational achievement.
 Therefore, MIT will not tolerate nor condone any form of sexual misconduct.
 MIT students are prohibited from engaging in sexual misconduct, as defined below.
-Moreover, MIT may take additional action in response to sexual misconduct as part of federal Title IX requirements (see http://titleix.mit.edu).
-No one shall be retaliated against for participating in the Institute's complaint resolution procedure in good faith as a complainant, a witness, an investigator, or in any other capacity.
+Moreover, MIT may take additional action in response to sexual misconduct as required by state and federal law, including Title IX (see TitleIX.mit.edu).

+No one shall be retaliated against for, in good faith, objecting to a behavior that may violate this policy, reporting a violation of this policy, or participating in the Institute's complaint resolution procedure in any capacity, including as a complainant, witness, or investigator.

-Definitions
+A. Definitions